-- □ Supervise practice and games student athletes will not be left unattended - ☐ Train and educate all athletes - □ Communicate expectations and goals clearly and appropriately to students and parents - □ Accept accountability for team conduct - Implement well-organized plans aimed at the overall department of team members - Serve as a role model by practicing good sportsmanship and self-discipline - Make decisions that are in the best interest of the program - Foster an open communication between the coach, athlete and parent - Provide opportunities that challenge each athlete to reach their potential
+- □ Supervise practice and games student athletes will not be left unattended - □ Train and educate all athletes - □ Communicate expectations and goals clearly and appropriately to students and parents - □ Accept accountability for team conduct - Implement well-organized plans aimed at the overall department of team members - Serve as a role model by practicing good sportsmanship and self-discipline - Make decisions that are in the best interest of the program - Foster an open communication between the coach, athlete and parent - Provide opportunities that challenge each athlete to reach their potential

-TO OP PRIORITY: Student Eligibility Each Varsity Coach is responsible for submitting eligibility rosters for all levels Submit the athletic eligibility roster form to your Athletic Director (AD) and clearance personnel prior to try outs NO student will attend or try out until you have received clearance from your AD Identify any transfer students and submit their names to the AD to insure they are eligible to participate Check grades (via progress reports throughout the season) DO NOT PLAY any athlete until they have been cleared to play If a student is ineligible, he/she may be able to apply for an athletic waiver.
-Talk with the AD Pa rent Orientation Each Varsity Coach is expected to organize a Student/Parent Meeting at the beginning of each Season Select data time place and submit the information to the AD Select date, time, place and submit the information to the AD Remember: This is a great opportunity to set a positive tone for the season Topics should include: Playing time, conflict resolution process, team rules, team-athlete-and parent expectations, schedules, etc. Sc heduling of Athletic Events Scheduling of contests shall be the responsibility of the Varsity Coach All Athletic Schedules must be approved by the AD All over night or out-of-state contests must be approved in advance by the school administration and school board Missing of class should be considered when scheduling opponents - we want our students in class Varsity Coach will be responsible for submitting all schedules to official associations
+TC OP PRIORITY: Student Eligibility Each Varsity Coach is responsible for submitting eligibility rosters for all levels Submit the athletic eligibility roster form to your Athletic Director (AD) and clearance personnel prior to try outs NO student will attend or try out until you have received clearance from your AD Identify any transfer students and submit their names to the AD to insure they are eligible to participate MUST take daily attendance for all teams (Family ID) Check to make sure all athletes participating have a current physical in Family ID at ALL times Check grades (via progress reports throughout the season) DO NOT PLAY any athlete until they have been cleared to play If a student is ineligible, he/she may be able to apply for an athletic waiver.
+Talk with the AD Pa rent Orientation Each Varsity Coach is expected to organize a Student/Parent Meeting at the beginning of each season Select date, time, place and submit the information to the AD Remember: This is a great opportunity to set a positive tone for the season Topics should include: Playing time, conflict resolution process, team rules, team-athlete-and parent expectations, schedules, etc. parent expectations, schedules, etc. Sc heduling of Athletic Events Scheduling of contests shall be the responsibility of the Varsity Coach All Athletic Schedules must be approved by the AD All over night or out-of-state contests must be approved in advance by the school administration and school board Missing of class should be considered when scheduling engages.
+We want our students in class Missing of class should be considered when scheduling opponents - we want our students in class Re lease from Class No student will be released from class unless prior approval has been given by the AD If a student is to miss one or two class periods, the AD must be notified of the student to be released three days prior to the released date If the student is to miss more than two periods, the coach will have the student fill out and return a field trip form one week prior to the released date All requests for release must be given to the AD, for his/her approval, on the above due dates Po stponed Contests: (Schedule change procedure; i.e., rainouts) Notify the AD of potential change.
+Alert opponent of possible change Get verification from the AD that the change has been confirmed Communication is vital.
+No contest can be postponed or time changed UNLESS both ADs agree Decisions on postponements need to be made before noon in most situations